Yogesh-10/ultimate-developer-resource/javascript/js-deep-dive.md

 - Finally GEC is deleted and also removed from call stack.
 Program ends.

-## 5. Shortest JS Program, window & this keyword
+## 5. SHORTEST JS PROGRAM, WINDOW AND THIS KEYWORD

 - The shortest JS program is empty file.
 Because even then, JS engine does a lot of things.
 As always, even in this case, it creates the GEC which has memory space and the execution context.
 - JS engine creates something known as '**window**'.
 It is an object, which is created in the global space.
 It contains lots of functions and variables.
 These functions and variables can be accessed from anywhere in the program.
 JS engine also creates a **this** keyword, which points to the **window object** at the global level.
 So, in summary, along with GEC, a global object (window) and a this variable are created.